 DECATUR, Ga.
-(AP) _ The 23-year-old Albany, Ga., man accused of holding up a metro Atlanta Domino’s Pizza outlet because he believed he was the target of the company’s ″Avoid the Noid″ ad campaign has been found innocent by reason of insanity.
+(AP) _ The 23-year-old man accused of holding up a Domino’s Pizza outlet because he believed he was the target of the company’s ″Avoid the Noid″ ad campaign has been found innocent by reason of insanity.

-DeKalb County Superior Court Judge Curtis V. Tillman, who made the ruling during a bench trial, said in an order signed Tuesday that Kenneth Lamar Noid will be placed in the custody of the state Department of Human Resources.
+DeKalb County Superior Court Judge Curtis V. Tillman, who ruled during a bench trial, said in an order signed Tuesday that Kenneth Lamar Noid of Albany will be placed in the custody of the state.

 Assistant public defender W. Edward Nethery said Noid probably will be sent to the Georgia Mental Health Institute, where he spent three months in the spring.